Ephelcomenus: Skull and dentition

 Unlike Anoplotherium and Diplobune, Ephelcomenus is known only by a few fragmentary cranial remains, including some mandibular remains.
 The mandible is diagnosed as rapidly increasing in height by the rear end, which Jean Viret in 1961 cited to be a trait differing it from Anoplotherium and Diplobune.
 However, the mandible of Diplobune is also observed to have increased in height in the back area.

 The dental formula of the Anoplotheriidae is for a total of 44 teeth, consistent with the primitive dental formula for early-middle Palaeogene placental mammals.
 Anoplotheriids have selenodont (crescent-shaped ridge form) or bunoselenodont (bunodont (or rounded) and selenodont (crescent-shaped ridge form)) premolars (P/p) and molars (M/m) made for leaf-browsing diets.
 The canines (C/c) of the Anoplotheriidae are overall undifferentiated from the incisors (I/i).
 The lower premolars of the family are piercing and elongated.
 The upper molars are bunoselenodont in form while the lower molars have selenodont labial cuspids and bunodont lingual cuspids.
-The subfamily Anoplotheriinae differs from the Dacrytheriinae by the molariform premolars with crescent-shaped paraconules and the lower molars that lack a third cusp between the metaconid and entoconid.
+The subfamily Anoplotheriinae differs from the Dacrytheriinae by the lack of both molariform upper premolars with crescent-shaped paraconules and the lower molars with a third cusp between the metaconid and entoconid.

 An unusual trait of Ephelcomenus is the prominently elongated and tusk-shaped I^{1} (first upper incisor).
 The I^{2} is seemingly reduced in comparison.
 The upper premolars are short, stocky, and simple in comparison.
 The upper molars are also short but increase in size from M^{1} to M^{3}.
 The M^{1} and M^{2} is subtriangular in outline while that of M^{3} is triangular, resulting from the reduction of the metaconule cusp and different position of the metaconule cusp.
 The protocone cusp of the upper molars of Ephelcomenus is larger and more centrally positioned compared to those of other anoplotheriids.

 The lower premolars are also short broad in shape compared to those of Diplobune.
 P_{2} is shorter than P_{1} whereas P_{4} is shorter and weaker than P_{3}.
 The lower molars are similarly short and have sharp crescent shapes.
 There is currently no fossil evidence of mandibular front teeth of Ephelcomenus.

 Gérard de Beaumont in 1963 cast doubt that one dental remains specimen attributed to Ephelcomenus filholi really belongs to the species, explaining that the M^{3} tooth was too small compared to the expected size of the tooth of the anoplotheriid species.
 He felt that the tooth should be classified elsewhere but did not further elaborate where it should be reclassified to.